 Independence of the Seas.
 The flowrider really is a giggle. - Dave Mills

-As you can see there is a fairly varied response, the Independence of the Seas and Celebrity Eclipse may be the most popular ships, but there are fans of P&O, Cunard, MSC and even the smaller cruise lines like Fred Olsen.
+As you can see there is a fairly varied response, the Independence of the Seas and Celebrity Eclipse may be the most popular ships, but there are fans of P&O, Cunard, MSC and even the smaller cruise lines like Fred.
+Olsen.

-Written by Stephen Adam
+By Stephen Adam